jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 // {counters: {count: 1, otherCount: -1, anotherCounter: 2}}
 ```

 Here we see the `threadFirst` function in use.
 This allows us to take a collection of functions, in this case `zaphod`, and wrap them up into a fluent interface.
 But what does this fluent interface do?
 It is just function composition.
-At the end, we get a function back.
+After calling it, we get a function back.
 We can now use this function to pass our data through the pipeline.
 Since, what we get back is just a function, we can also pass this function around.
 We can see its use on line 14 as just a normal function that lets us perform a series of transformations on data.

 This is a fairly simple use of `fluent-compose`, let's take it one step further.